cryptoeax/arbbot/README.md

 When you update the bot, you need to rebuild the docker containers in case they require rebuilding before rerunning the bot, you can do that with `docker-compose build`.

 ## Backing up the bot's data
-The bot's mysql server saves its data in `docker/db-data`.
-You are encouraged to back up the contents of this directory occasionally.
-If you delete the contents of this directory, the next time you run the bot the bot will reinitialize its database from scratch (and will import an initial seed data from `data.sql` if that file exists.)
+The bot's mysql server saves its configuration in `docker/config` and its data in `docker/db-data`.
+You are encouraged to back up the contents of these directories occasionally.
+If you delete the contents of these directories, the next time you run the bot the bot will reinitialize its database from scratch (and will import an initial seed data from `data.sql` if that file exists.)
+Please note that the bot currently requires a config file to start.

+When you use the Admin UI to modify the bot's settings, the bot saves backups of the config file before modifying `config.ini`.
+These backup copies are also stored in the `docker/config` directory.

 ## How does the bot make profit?